About UsWho We Are & Our History

 As part of the Culpeper Wellness Foundation, the Free Clinic of Culpeper works to improve the health of Culpeper residents.
 It was established in 1992 by a group of volunteers who wanted to provide free medical care to uninsured adults in Culpeper.
 Originally a volunteer organization, the clinic provided care on Thursday nights using the basement of the Culpeper Health Department.

 With the support of five paid staff and dozens of volunteers, the Free Clinic provides primary and urgent care, prescription medications, and patient education for more than 500 uninsured low-income adults.
-The Free Clinic also collaborates with several community resources to help meet other needs of our patients.
-These resources include service providers for behavioral health, dental care, transportation, housing, literacy, employment and job training, and nutrition counseling.
+The Free Clinic can help patients connect to community resources outside of the clinic such as: behavioral health, dental care, transportation, housing, literacy, employment and job training, and nutrition counseling.

 As a primary care practice the Free Clinic must follow all healthcare standards of care, privacy/confidentiality regulations, and the licensing and insuring of paid and volunteer medical professionals.